kabisa/theguild.nl/draft/real-world-phoenix-lets-deploy-using-kubernetes.md

 for me and they make it really easy to get started with Kubernetes.
-If you haven't used DigitalOcean before, you can use this [referral link](https://m.do.co/c/78020d21b236) to create an account and get $100 credit to spend in first 60 days.
+If you haven't used DigitalOcean before, you can use this [referral link](https://m.do.co/c/78020d21b236) to create an account and get $100 credit to spend in the first 60 days.
 So more than enough to follow along with this tutorial.

 ## Terraform + Helm

-Oh and we are going to need to use 2 more tools to get this setup up and running.
+We are going to need to use 2 more tools to get this setup up and running.
 [Terraform](https://www.terraform.io/) and [Helm](https://helm.sh/).
 We'll use terraform to setup most of the infrastructure.
 In this way I don't have to remember all the tweaks and install steps I took to get everything up and running.
 I can just automate the whole setup declaratively and put the whole thing under version control.
 This is often referred to these days as an infrastructure-as-code setup.
-I wanted to use terraform for everything, but ran into some trouble setting up a few of the tools needed, so reverted to Helm (the kubernetes package manager) to install Traefik and our Gitlab Runner.
+I wanted to use terraform for everything, but ran into some trouble setting up a few of the tools needed, so reverted to Helm (the Kubernetes package manager) to install Traefik and our Gitlab Runner.

 Our Terraform setup will include: